AschPlatform/asch-docs-site/source/en/help/index.md

 # 23 Asch Dynamics

 In Jan.
-2016, Asch program was initiated and started.
+2016, Asch program was initiated.

 At 18:00, May 22, 2016, Asch began ICO.
 On March 21, published <Bug analyses and solution plans of Lisk sandbox >